This set of Object Oriented Programming using C++ Assessment Questions and Answers focuses on “Pointer to Objects”.

 Explanation: The address of only the specified class type can get their address stored in the object pointer.
 The addresses doesn’t differ but they do differ for the amount and type of memory required for objects of different classes.
 Hence same class object pointer should be used.

-6. What is the size of object pointer?
+6. What is the size of an object pointer?

 a) Equal to size of any usual pointer